-Hint: The process for personal code is the same, provided the code is compiled to an object file.
-Analysis must be made of the HDL files, then elaboration with -e -Wl,personal.o [options...] primary_unit [secondary_unit] as arguments.
-Additional object files are flagged as separate -Wl, arguments.
+Hint: The process for personal code is the same, provided the code is provided as a C source or compiled to an object file.
+Analysis must be made of the HDL files, then elaboration with -e -Wl, personal.c [options..] primary\unit [secondary\unit] as arguments.
+Additional C or object files are flagged as separate -Wl, \ arguments.
 The elaboration step will compile the executable with the custom resources.
 Further reading (particularly about the backend particularities) is at Elaboration [-e] and Run [-r].